johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

     Domain name.
 Used to uniquely identify the Multi-Signer Agent for the DNS Provider that the MSA represents.

+Upstream:
+    Domain name.
+Used to uniquely identify the upstream DNS Provider that this DNS Provider is a downstream of.
+The special case of "." is used to signal that this DNS Provider either has no upstream (is the zone owner), or that the upstream is configured manually.

 Example:

 zone.example.
 IN HSYNC  ON  AGENT  YES  msa.provider.example.

-## Semantics of the HSYNC State Field
+## Semantics of the HSYNC State Field (johani: omskriven 20250228)

-The HSYNC State field is used to signal to all MSAs what the status of each MSA is from the point-of-view of the zone owner.
-The two possible values are "ON" and "OFF" where "ON" means that the MSA is a currently designated signer for the zone and "OFF" means that the MSA is previously designated signer for the zone that is in the process of being offboarded.
+The HSYNC State field is used to signal to all Agents what the status of each DNS Provider is from the point-of-view of the zone owner.
+The two possible values are "ON" and "OFF" where "ON" means that the DNS Provider is a currently a designated DNS Provider for the zone and "OFF" means that the DNS Provider is previously a designated DNS Provider for the zone that is in the process of being offboarded.

-The reason for the "OFF" state is that the offboarding process involves the remaining signers (hence the signalling) and it is important to know which signer is being offboarded so that the correct data may be removed in the correct order during the multi-signer "remove signer" process (see {{!RFC8901}}).
+The reason for the "OFF" state is that the offboarding process involves the remaining DNS Providers (hence the signalling) and it is important to know which DNS Provider is being offboarded so that the correct data may be removed in the correct order during the multi-signer "remove signer" process (see {{!RFC8901}}).

-Once the offboarding process is complete the HSYNC RR for the offboarded MSA may be removed from the zone at the zone owners discretion.
+Once the offboarding process is complete the HSYNC RR for the offboarded DNS Provider may be removed from the zone at the zone owners discretion.

-## Semantics of the HSYNC NSMgmt Field
+## Semantics of the HSYNC NSMgmt Field (johani: omskriven 20250228)

-The NSMgmt field is used to signal to the MSAs who is responsible for the contents of the NS RRset for the zone.
+The NSMgmt field is used to signal to the Agents who is responsible for the contents of the NS RRset for the zone.
 The two possible values are "OWNER" and "AGENT".

-The value "OWNER" signals that the zone owner is responsible for the NS RRset and is responsible for updating the NS RRset (either with or without the unified data from all MSAs).
-In this case the MSAs MUST NOT instruct the COMBINER to update the NS RRset.
+The value "OWNER" signals that the zone owner is responsible for the NS RRset and is responsible for updating the NS RRset (either with or without the unified data from all Agents).
+In this case the Agents MUST NOT instruct the Combiner to update the NS RRset.

-The value "AGENT" means that the MSAs representing DNS Providers that sign the zone are responsible for the contents of the NS RRset.
-In this case the these MSAs MUST instruct the COMBINER to update the NS RRset with the unified NS RRset data from all MSAs.
+The value "AGENT" means that the Agents representing DNS Providers that sign the zone are responsible for the contents of the NS RRset.
+In this case the these Agents MUST instruct the local Combiner to update the NS RRset with the unified NS RRset data from all Agents.

-### Limitation of Scope for NS Management
+### Limitation of Scope for NS Management (johani: omskriven 20250228)

 For the purpose of this document the NSMgmt Field only covers the NS RRset.
 I.e. it does not include the address records of in-bailiwick